Greginkansas/-openhab-openhab1wiki/XBMC-Binding-(KODI-binding).md

-Documentation of the XBMC binding
+Documentation of the XBMC binding (for KODI)

 ## Introduction